darraghdog/rsnastr/README.md

 `nohup sh bin/run_01_prepare_data.sh &> logs/preprocess_run.out &`

-This will run in the background for around 3 hours depending on your CPU speed.
+This will run in the background for around 3 hours depending on your environment.
 There are a total of just under 2 million images to be extracted.
 You can check how many files were processed while the background process is running :
 `cat logs/preprocess_run.out | wc -l`

 This script runs a lot faster due to multithreading, however it does fail sometimes on some images.
 You can check how many failures you got by running: